An exploratory study of existential guilt appeals in charitable advertisements

 Lwin, Michael; Phau, Ian (2012)The study explores the relationships between existential guilt appeal, attitude towards the brand, inferences of manipulative intent, and purchase intentions.
 Research in advertising predominantly explores existential ...

 Lwin, Michael; Phau, Ian (2011)This study explores the relationships between existential guilt, attitude towards the brand, inferences of manipulative intent (IMI) and actual donation behaviour.
-World Vision advertisement was used as the stimulus and ...
+World Vision advertisement was used as the stimulus ...

 Guilt appeals in advertising: the mediating roles of inferences of manipulative intent and attitude towards advertisingLwin, Michael; Phau, Ian (2008)Literature identifies three classifications of guilt namely, anticipatory, reactive and existential guilt.
 However most studies in guilt are devoted towards charitable advertisements and this has limited our understanding ...